shopwp/api/readme.md

 # 💽 ShopWP API Library

-A front-end API library for ShopWP.
+A front-end API library for ShopWP

 ## Install